By Mike Miller Updated January 19, 2023

 I will never forget the sickening feeling when we saw the explosion and realized at once that something had gone horribly wrong.

 None of us who saw that tragedy will ever forgot it or feel the same about other rocket launches.

 All seven people aboard the Challenger were killed in the explosion.

-I had an office in Satellite Beach back in the day and knew about quite a few of the pioneers featured in this video, including the narrator, Scotty Culp.
+I had an office in Satellite Beach back in the day and knew about quite a few of the pioneers featured in this video, including the narrator, the late Scotty Culp.